cms-hwen/SPSpsi2SJ/README.md

 			crab submit -c crab_xx.py
 		4) after submission, you can use following command to check the status: crab status -d your_output_name(set in the config.General.workArea)
-		5) onec the jobs are finished, you can use the "crab status -d " cmd to get the output dataset, it looks like:
+		5) once the jobs are finished, you can use the "crab status -d " cmd to get the output dataset, it looks like:
 			Output dataset:			/bbarTo4mu_13TeV_pythia8_20200701/xgao-crab_RunIIAutumn18MiniAOD-102X_upgrade2018_realistic_v15-v1-GENSIM-DPSTo4mu-60d463bda7f67e1183e39467e9418b48/USER